wp-plugins/simply-rets/readme.txt

 the fastest possible response time for dealing with interested prospects.

-This plugin is *fast*!.
+This plugin is fast!.
 You don't have to worry about slowing down your website by pulling lots of data on every page load.
 The Simply Rets plugin is optimized to only load on the correct pages, and to only load the listings you choose.
 By doing this, you are able to keep